Studies indicate 1,000 people a year are killed in the U.S. by electrocution. “Most of these deaths are related to on-the-job injuries.” (1)

 - Ladders or scaffolding that are energized.

-- Boomed vehicles also in contact with an energized source.
+- Boomed lifts also come in contact with an energized source.

 - Trucks or vehicles other than boom vehicles that are energized.